 Critic Craig Mathieson has combed the Stan archives to deliver the mother of all guides to great movies available on the platform.
-In this list you will find modern masterpieces, 20th century classics, arthouse sensations, essential world cinema, lots of comedy and drama and more.
+In this list you will find modern masterpieces, 20th century classics, arthouse sensations, essential world cinema, and more.